-Figure 10: Periscope glass tube.
-Sun light to buildings is without imaging
+Figure 10: Periscope glass tube transmitting sunlight into buildings without imaging

-Reflection periscope – Prism addition
+2.2 Model 2, reflection periscope, prism addition

-In this model, the authors add a prism (or a beam splitter) to the original model, placed at the lower end.
-This causes rays with large incoming angles to reflect and hit the bottom mirror again, thus that all the rays will exit the periscope at the same angle at which they entered.
+In this model, the authors added a prism (or beam splitter) to the original model, placed at the lower end.
+That causes rays with large incoming angles to reflect and hit the bottom mirror again, so that all the rays exit the periscope at the same angle at which they entered.
 This model is built on the principle of total internal reflection from the prism walls.
 This principle and the conditions for its existence are elaborated in following models.